 If you treat happiness as your go-to emotion, you’ll suffer unnecessarily when your other emotions arise.
 You need anger, fear, sadness, jealousy, envy, guilt, grief, shame, and even depression (etc.) at times.
 If all you know and all you want is happiness, you’ll tend to avoid, ignore, suppress, or mistreat your other emotions, and then guess what?
 You won’t be happy very often.

 What I notice in working appropriately with the supposedly “negative” emotions is that when we work with them skillfully, we often feel happy, contented, or pleased afterward.
 It is as if happiness arises to tell us, “Good job!
 You’re getting the hang of emotions now, aren’t you?”

-Mood State Happiness
+Mood State Happiness and Contentment

 In the area of intense happiness, I included mania to remind us that there can be difficulty in the area of happiness.
 Intense euphoric experiences are excellent and fleeting, and they can change your entire outlook on life.
 However, they tend not to mesh well with activities that lead to your everyday happiness and security, such as attending to your relationships, working toward difficult goals, and paying the bills.
 Intense euphoric happiness is excellent in its place, but part of its beauty is that it is (or should be) comparatively rare.

 Looking at Sadness